-ROW Negotiators may request a pre-negotiation meeting with the roadway designer to discuss the project at this time.
-The Pre-Negotiation meeting is the opportunity for the ROW Negotiator to gain an understanding of the roadway design details, any commitments the roadway designer has made, receive a description of the project phasing, and any background information the ROW Negotiator will need to be successful.
-Attendance by the roadway designer and their Unit Head is required.
+Negotiators may request a pre-negotiation meeting with the roadway designer to discuss the project at this time.
 The right-of-way agent will contact property owners in person or by mail when property is to be acquired.

 5.A Contract Preparation